The Ultimate FIFA Travel Checklist for Out-of-Town Fans

 Is it better to stay near the stadium or near the airport for FIFA matches?

 For a single-match trip, staying near the stadium reduces match-day transportation complexity.
-For multi-day trips attending multiple events or combining tourism with FIFA attendance, city-center hotels are often more practical.
+For multi-day trips combining tourism with FIFA attendance, city-center hotels are often more practical.

 What should I do if my flight is delayed and I am at risk of missing the match?